LinkedSoftwareDependencies/Article-Reproducability-short/content/introduction.md

 which versions of its _dependencies_, and which detailed _configuration_ of the software's components has obtained the reported results.
-Therefore, potential users do not necessarily obtain the correct software installation that will behave according to the article's conclusions.
+Therefore, potential users cannot always mirror the correct software installation that will behave according to the article's conclusions.
-Moreover, other researchers might fail in reproducing the same results because of differences in any such aspects.
+Other researchers might fail to reproduce the results because of differences in these aspects.

 As [Claerbout's Principle](cite:providesQuotationFor WaveLab) explains,
 <q>an article about computational science in a scientific publication
-is not the scholarship itself, it is merely **advertising** of the scholarship.
+is not the scholarship itself, it is merely _advertising_ of the scholarship.
 The actual scholarship is the complete software development environment and the complete set of instructions which generated the figures.</q>
 This stresses the importance of reproducibility,